jm-ramirez/hooks-react-3/README.md

-# UseContext and useId hooks are applied in this project
+# useContext hook are applied in this project